-The NASDAQ Global Select Market has adopted corporate governance regulations with which listed companies must comply with.
+NASDAQ has adopted corporate governance regulations with which listed companies must comply.
 We intend to be in compliance with these corporate governance listing standards.
 We intend to monitor our compliance with all future listing standards and to take all necessary actions to ensure that we are in compliance therewith.

-Privacy Principles
+Privacy principles